dtdevore64/Installing-dwm-in-FreeBSD/README.md

 ***Step 1.*** First we will need to install some packages.
 I will list all of the packages and what they are before installing them

-git -- Needed to clone repositories xorg -- X11 Display Server slim and slim-themes -- lightweight login manager for X11, allowing the initialization of a graphical session by entering username and password in a login screen pkgconf -- program which helps to configure compiler and linker flags for development libraries dmenu -- Dynamic Menu for X
+git -- Needed to clone repositories<br>
+xorg -- X11 Display Server<br>
+slim and slim-themes -- lightweight login manager for X11, allowing the initialization of a graphical session by entering username and password in a login screen<br>
+pkgconf -- program which helps to configure compiler and linker flags for development libraries<br> dmenu -- Dynamic Menu for X<br>

 ```
 pkg install git xorg dmenu slim slim-themes pkgconf